psx-spx/psx-spx.github.io/docs/konamisystem573.md

 #### Analog MP3 audio output (`CN16`)

 Usually connected to `CN12` on the main board.
-GuitarFreaks routes this output to a separate set of RCA jacks on the sub-panel instead.
+GuitarFreaks routes this output to a separate set of RCA jacks on the front I/O panel instead.

 | Pin | Name   | Dir |
 | --: | :----- | :-- |